CHTC/chtc-website-source/uw-research-computing/transfer-data-researchdrive.md

 ## A. Pre-Requisites

 In order to follow the steps in this guide, you need access to a ResearchDrive share, either as PI or member of your PI's group, as well as a CHTC account.
+In what follows, we assume that you are transferring files to and from our HTC system, but you can use the same process to transfer files to and from the HPC cluster if you first log in to one of the HPC login nodes.

 ## B. Transferring Files